-Table 56 DNS Route Add
+Table 68 DNS Route Add

 LABEL DESCRIPTION Active Click this switch to enable or disable the DNS route.
-When the switch turns blue , the function is enabled.
-Otherwise, it's not.
+When the switch goes to the right , the function is enabled.
+Otherwise, it is not.
 Domain Name Enter the domain name of the DNS route entry.
 Subnet Mask Enter the subnet mask of the DNS route entry.
 WAN Interface Select the WAN connection through which the Zyxel Device forwards DNS requests for this domain name.
 WWAN means the wireless cellular interface.
-Cancel Click this to exit this screen without saving any changes.
-OK Click this to save your changes.
+Cancel Click this to exit this screen without saving any changes. ОК Click this to save your changes.